| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday April 26, 2011

 punitive import tariffs.
 Of course, she is quick to point out, this is not

+the case.
 Feinstein says that ethanol is the only industry that benefits from such a triple crown of government intervention: its use is mandated by law, oil companies are paid by the federal government to use it and it is protected by tariffs.
 According to Feinstein it is time to end what she calls an outdated policy that is fiscally irresponsible, environmentally unwise and makes our country more dependent on foreign oil.
 Feinstein wrote her commentary to promote her legislation to repeal the 45-cent-per-gallon corn ethanol subsidies and reduce the ethanol tariff.
 She says her bill would eliminate a subsidy that costs taxpayers nearly 6-billion dollars a year while continuing to support producers of non-corn, second-generation "advanced biofuels" that are more environmentally friendly and non-market distorting. | |

-Dust Regulation Options Detailed by Staff of EPA to Administrator Lisa Jackson ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ As
+| Dust Regulation Options Detailed by Staff of EPA to Administrator Lisa Jackson ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~As

 anticipated, the Environmental Protection Agency (EPA) released its final